andytill/aversion/README.md

 Specifying the `version` field in a record will create a record of that version.

-riak should know the version number that can be created using capabilities.
+The application needs to know what is the highest supported version in the cluster.
+Applications built with riak_core should know the version number that can be created using capabilities.

 If a record needs to be downgraded in a way that results in data loss then the request that initiated the work must be rejected as not supported by the cluster.